DavidLimNL/dutch_tax_agent/README.md

 - **Total Withdrawals**: Sum of all negative amounts (stored as positive)

 Each CSV file is processed as a separate Box 3 asset and appears in the asset table with the filename as the account identifier.

+**CSV Files for Revolut:**
+- CSV files matching a Revolut PDF filename (e.g., `rev_savings_eur.csv` with `rev_savings_eur.pdf`) will be automatically merged with the PDF
+- The CSV provides transaction details (deposits, withdrawals, gains, losses)
+- The PDF provides balance snapshots (Jan 1, Dec 31)
+- When merged, the actual return is calculated automatically

 ### Run the Agent